gb160/gb160.github.io/index.md

 # Contact and Support

-If any issues or questions arise, then feel free to contact me at:

-{% include social-media-links.html %}
+If any issues or questions arise, then feel free to contact me {% include social-media-links.html %}

 Use this software at your own risk, we accept no responsibility for any damage caused by, or to your DJI device.